jonathanw82/Hvac_controlReadme/README_ver3.md

 ### Admin:
 From this page, the user can see info such as
-* Logged in user, Device name, Location, Software Version, Mac Address and Host Name.
+* Logged In User, Device Name, Location, Software Version, Mac Address and Host Name.
 * A link to MQTT commands see below.
 * A Controllino reset button, when the button is clicked you will be asked if you wish to continue and be given a chance to cancel, if OK the Controllino will be given a command to reset and the and reset box will disappear.
 * Time period setting input.
 * Daylight saving on/off,
-* Note on Day light Saving: Setting day light saving is done explicitly by the user, this is not done automatically, this is done on purpose as crops in controlled enviroments do not neccaraly need day light saving.
+* Note on Day light Saving: setting day light saving is done explicitly by the user, this is not done automatically, this is done on purpose as crops in controlled enviroments do not neccaraly need day light saving.
 If the Real Time Clock needs updating, it is imporant that if the actual current time is currently british summertime hour +1, the time entered is Coordinated Universal Time (UTC) to allow the user explicit contol of daylight saving.

 <br>